 Marfa does get cooler at night so I wouldn’t recommend camping towards the end of Nov – January.

 Where To Stay In Marfa

-- Gym/fitness center – full and spacious suite of cardio and strength-training equipment.
+- gym/fitness center with a full and spacious suite of cardio and strength-training equipment

 - Bar Saint George